 If you found these job search organization tips helpful, please share this post on your social channels or via email with a friend or colleague.

 Do you need help with your teacher job search?
-Contact me, Candace, today to get started on a job search plan that will quickly get you into a new teaching position with less stress.
+Contact me, Candace, today to start a job search plan that will quickly get you into a new teaching position with less stress.